maemreyo/teaching/ielts/collocations/collins/4__science-and-technology/18-1__ai-automation.md

 Describe the show structure:

     "Start with a serious question: 'With great power comes great responsibility.
-As AI becomes more powerful, what are the ethical lines we must not cross?
-Let's enter the ethical maze.'"
+As AI becomes more powerful, what are the ethical lines we must not cross?'"

     "Next, explore these complex issues in three parts.